-The New Health System shall not contractually or otherwise restrict (a) physicians or other healthcare providers from performing services outside the New Health System, except as set forth in this Section 5.05(a).
+- (a) The New Health System shall not contractually or otherwise restrict physicians or other healthcare providers from performing services outside the New Health System, except as set forth in this Section 5.05(a).
 Except for Employed Physicians and mid-level physician extenders employed or controlled by an NHS Entity, the New Health System shall release, upon Closing, any physician, non-physician employee, mid-level extender, or other affiliated healthcare provider from any covenant not to compete or similar restriction in favor of any NHS Entity.
-The New Health System shall not thereafter seek to obtain or enforce (as the case may be) any covenant not to compete from any such person or entity, except any Employed Physician or mid-level physician extender employed or controlled by the New Health System, and then only during the term of his or her employment.
+The New Health System shall not thereafter seek or obtain (as the case may be) any covenant not to compete from any such person or entity in excess of the term of the contract or employment agreement plus one (1) year following termination of the contract or employment.
 Nothing in this Section shall require the New Health System to release any such person or entity from a covenant (i) not to solicit the New Health System's employees, or (ii) not to misappropriate trade secrets or confidential information.
-Further, the New Health System may reasonably require (A) Employed Physicians and (B) physicians under contract for medical directorships or co-management agreements to keep strictly confidential any competitively-sensitive information about the New Health System.

-(b) The New Health System shall not prohibit any Independent Physicians with staff privileges at the New Health System from participating in any networks, health plans, or Payor Contracts.

-(c) The New Health System shall not require any physician, or group of physicians, or other healthcare providers other than Employed Physicians and mid-level physician extenders employed or controlled by an NHS Entity, to render services only at the New Health System, except as provided in Section 5.02(h).
-The New Health System may petition the Department for approval to enter into exclusive contracts with any other physicians and specialists, but if approved, no specialty contract shall have a term exceeding three (3) years.

-(d) The New Health System shall provide an open medical staff offering equal access to all qualified physicians according to the criteria of the Joint Commission and the medical staff bylaws.

-(e) No more than thirty-five percent (35%) of the physicians practicing in any specialty at any COPA Hospital that is not a Rural Hospital at any time may be Employed Physicians.
-This thirty-five percent (35%) limit shall not apply to the hospital-based physicians listed in Section 5.02(h).
+Further, the New Health System may reasonably require (A) Employed Physicians and (B) physicians under contract for medical directorships or comanagement agreements to keep strictly confidential any competitively-sensitive information about the New Health System. - (b) The New Health System shall not prohibit any Independent Physicians with staff privileges at the New Health System from participating in any networks, health plans, or Payor Contracts. - (c) The New Health System shall not require any physician, or group of physicians, or other healthcare providers other than Employed Physicians and mid-level physician extenders employed or controlled by an NHS Entity, to render services only at the New Health System, except as provided in Section 5.02(h).
+The New Health System may petition the Department for approval to enter into exclusive contracts with any other physicians and specialists, but if approved, no specialty contract shall have a term exceeding three (3) years. - (d) The New Health System shall provide an open medical staff offering equal access to all qualified physicians according to the criteria of the Joint Commission and the medical staff bylaws. - (e) No more than thirty-five percent (35%) of the physicians practicing in any specialty at the COPA Hospitals located in Washington County, Tennessee at any time may be Employed Physicians.
+Similarly, no more than thirty-five percent (35%) of the physicians practicing in any specialty at the COPA Hospitals located in Sullivan County, Tennessee at any time may be Employed Physicians.
+This thirty-five percent (35%) limit shall not apply to the hospital-based physicians listed in Section 5.02(h) and to the following physician specialties:

+Cardiothoracic Surgeons, Neurosurgeons, Pulmonologists, Hematology and Oncology.
 In the interest of continued access to services, the Department agrees to waive this requirement for specific specialties upon issuance of the COPA provided that (i) the New Health System provides to the Department a list of each specialty in which the New Health System exceeded this percentage limitation as of the Approval Date, and (ii) there have been no additional hires in any such specialty since the Approval Date.
 Thereafter, the New Health System may apply to the Department for any exceptions to this requirement.
-In calculating this percentage, the Department will account equitably for physicians practicing at multiple COPA Hospitals.
 In no event should the number of Employed Physicians in any specialty reach a level that would materially and adversely affect existing competition.